permutationlock/avengl_triangle/README.md

-On a Windows machine there are several one line `.bat` files provided as examples, but just as on Linux you should be able to simply compile the `build.c` file with e.g. `cl.exe`, `clang.exe`, or `gcc.exe`.
+On a Windows machine there are several one line `.bat` files provided as examples, but just as on Linux you should be able to simply compile the `build.c` file with e.g. `cl.exe`.

 ```
 cl.exe /std:c11 /W3 /Fe:build.exe build.c
 .\build.exe
 ```

+MinGW and `clang` (MSVC and GNU) should also work out-of-the-box on Windows.

 ```
 gcc.exe -Wall -Wextra -o build.exe build.c
 .\build.exe
 ```

-A more involved case is building the project using only the `zig` binary.
-Arguments must be provided to indicate which tool to run, e.g. `zig cc` or `zig rc`.
-See `zig_make.bat` for an example command that should work on Windows or Linux.
+A more involved example would be using the `zig` toolchain.
+The Zig C compiler is simply a wrapper around `clang` and thus is not automatically identifiable via the preprocessor.
+Therefore arguments must be provided to indicate how the Zig tools should run, e.g. `zig cc` for C compilation and linking and `zig rc` for Windows resource compilation.
+See `zig_make.bat` for an example command that should work on both Windows and Linux.

 ## Source watching and hot reloading

-The real power of a C build executable shows its face with the `watch` command.
 If you have built the build system via any of the above methods, add a `watch` argument to run the `build` executable in hot reload mode.